alireza928/EBSY-Safe/README.md

 This project is an Arduino-based safe security system that unlocks using a 3-digit button code.
 Three push buttons are used to enter the code, and two LEDs indicate whether access is granted or denied.

-This project was created as part of the EBSY – Arduino – Safe – 25SD assignment.

 ⚙️ How It Works